yannbf/may-the-4th/README.md

 ## The inspiration

 To be honest I'm not a star wars huuge fan myself, but I've always had interest in knowing more about its movies.
 I started thinking in making a card game, where each player would get a set of seven cards and compete statuses with each other.
 Unfortunately my weekend was rushy, but I still wanted to be able to complete the challenge and make a fun app, so I had to change the initial idea to a very simple app that gathered info about the star wars movies.
+One thing I did that's fun and can make people confused is I listed the movies chronologically with their respective sequence number.
+This might be weird at first, as the movies' order was completely unordered: IV, II, I, III, VI, V VII then VIII.
+_Go figure George Lucas' head_.

 I ended up winning the challenge!
 I got so excited I had to improve the project.